Evaluation of African American Language Bias in Natural Language Generation: Data

-For evaluation in the CG and MSP tasks, 50 texts are sampled from each dataset, resulting in 300 candidate texts in total.
-We use a set of surface and syntactic level patterns to approximately weight each sample by the density of AAL-like language within the text (see Appendix \ref{app:aal-patterns}).
-12 additional texts are also sampled from each dataset to provide in-context examples for models like GPT-3.
-Throughout experiments, 4 pairs of AAL and corresponding WME counterparts are randomly sampled from the full set of 72 for each prediction.
-For smaller models like Flan-T5, they are also used for fine-tuning.
+50 texts are sampled from each dataset, resulting in 300 candidate texts in total.
+We use a set of surface level and grammatical patterns to approximately weight each sample by the density of AAL-like language within the text (patterns are listed in Appendix \ref{app:aal-patterns}).
+12 additional texts are also sampled from each dataset for fine-tuning.